You can also listen to our past interviews with Gretchen on the Flying Free Podcast:

 NATALIE: Yes.
 This is a well-researched book.
 I was so impressed.

 NATALIE: You know what?
-When I think about my older kids who watched the whole thing and understood exactly what was going on, if you talked with any of them, they all have more relationship understanding, emotional intelligence, than I ever had when I was their age.
+When I think about my older kids who watched the whole thing and understood exactly what was going on, if you talked with any of them, they all have more relationship understanding and emotional intelligence than I ever had when I was their age.
 I think they are more apt to see or recognize a pathological relationship and avoid getting into one.
-I know they all … One of them for sure says, “I don’t even know if I will get married, but if I do, I’m going to make sure I know this person inside and out.”
+One of them for sure says, “I don’t even know if I will get married, but if I do, I’m going to make sure I know this person inside and out.”
 Back in our day, we felt pressure even from Christians to just get married.
-“You are twenty – get married!”
+“You are twenty!
+Get married!”

 GRETCHEN: Right.
 That is what the message was, yeah.

 NATALIE: Yes, and that is so stupid when you think about it.
-So many of the women I work with met their man at church, got married when they were in their early 20s without even really understanding who they were as well as who their partner was.
+So many of the women I work with met their man at church and got married when they were in their early twenties without even really understanding who they were as well as who their partner was.

 NATALIE: Right.
 All you needed to do was to make sure the other person was a Christian.
 If you could check that box, you were good to go.